Kazu-j21/awesome_blog/readme.md

 ・Users list page
 * User can see all users with avatar and name
 * User can follow/unfollow other users
-* User can not see unfollowing user's posts
+* User can not see unfollowing user's posts (unless user do not follow)